HumanityReport.com

 1.5°C Breached[74][117]

-2024 hottest year ever recorded (1.55°C above pre-industrial)[74].
-2023-2025 averaged above 1.5°C for the first time — Paris Agreement threshold crossed.
+2024 was the hottest year ever recorded (1.55°C above pre-industrial)[74].
+The 2023–2025 three-year average exceeded 1.5°C for the first time on record — the Paris Agreement threshold has effectively been crossed on a multi-year basis[117].
 The "safe" limit is already behind us

 62,775 Dead in One Summer[75]